U.S. to issue new Ebola care guidelines, watch lists to shrink

 On Monday, more were expected to end 21 days of monitoring, the incubation period for the virus.

-They would include Duncan's fiancee, Louise Troh, her 13-year-old son and two other people who have been in mandatory quarantine at an undisclosed location in Dallas.
+They would include Duncan's fiance, Louise Troh, her 13-year-old son and two other people who have been in mandatory quarantine at an undisclosed location in Dallas.

 "We are so happy this is coming to an end, and we are so grateful that none of us has shown any sign of illness," Troh said in a statement on Sunday.
 She said she was still grieving for Duncan, who was the father of another son.